Give Us a Call 309-634-1983

 Resources

-Counteract domestic violence and homelessness: Our Faith-Based Program's Specifics
+Counteract domestic violence and homelessness: Our Faith-Based Program's Specifics.

 We incorporate three ideas for helping residents: Have a Vision – Have Hope – Have a Future.